Staff & Board

 Board of Directors

-Mike Stanton, Vice President
+Mike Stanton, President

 Mike is a journalism professor at the University of Connecticut and was a longtime reporter at The Providence Journal, where he won a Pulitzer Prize for investigative reporting.
-The author of two books, “The Prince of Providence” and “Unbeaten,” he still lives in Rhode Island.
+The author of two books, “The Prince of Providence” and “Unbeaten,” he lives in Rhode Island.

-David Dadekian, Secretary
+David Dadekian, Vice President

 Victor Arias

 Victor is a data integrity specialist for Dana-Farber Cancer Institute.
-He enjoys spending his free time at home with his dog Emma and cooking.

 Alba is a Spanish writer and scholar committed to advocating for environmental justice with an intersectional approach.
-Currently based in Providence, she is a Ph.D.
-Candidate in the Department of Hispanic Studies at Brown University.

-Throughout her 15-year communications career, Katherine has led public relations and communication efforts for the City of Providence, Johnson & Wales University, RI Resource Recovery Corporation, and two-statewide political campaigns.
+Throughout her 15-year communications career, Katherine has led public relations and communication efforts for the City of Providence, Johnson & Wales University, RI Resource Recovery Corporation, and two statewide political campaigns.
 Currently, she oversees strategic communications and community relations for the newly established School of Nursing and Health Sciences at Providence College.

 Robin spent more than 30 years in the film business, overseeing continuity on major films including Die Hard with a Vengeance, Hitch, and Analyze This.
 When she returned home to Rhode Island, she founded The Granny Squibb Company.
-She is a devoted gardener, lover of Narragansett Bay, and sailing.

 Join Our Mission